 - a.
-Tractor units for over-the-road use. - Any race horse over 2 years old when placed in service. - c.
+Tractor units for over-the-road use. - Any race horse over 2 years old when placed in service.
+(All race horses placed in service after December 31, 2008, and before January 1, 2014, are deemed to be 3-year property, regardless of age.) - c.
 Any other horse (other than a race horse) over 12 years old when placed in service. - d.
 Qualified rent-to-own property (defined later).

 - a.
 Automobiles, taxis, buses, and trucks. - b.
 Computers and peripheral equipment. - c.
 Office machinery (such as typewriters, calculators, and copiers). - d.
-Any property used in research and experimenta- - e.
-Breeding cattle and dairy cattle. - Appliances, carpets, furniture, etc., used in a residential rental real estate activity. - g.
+Any property used in research and experimentation. - e.
+Breeding cattle and dairy cattle. - f.
+Appliances, carpets, furniture, etc., used in a residential rental real estate activity. - g.
 Certain geothermal, solar, and wind energy property.

-- a.
-Office furniture and fixtures (such as desks, files, and safes). - b.
+- Office furniture and fixtures (such as desks, files, and safes). - b.
 Agricultural machinery and equipment. - Any property that does not have a class life and has not been designated by law as being in any other class. - d.
-Certain motorsports entertainment complex property placed in service before January 1, 2008 (defined later). - e.
+Certain motorsports entertainment complex property placed in service before January 1, 2010 (defined later). - e.
 Any natural gas gathering line placed in service after April 11, 2005.
 See Natural gas gathering line, natural gas distribution line, and electric transmission property, later.

-- Vessels, barges, tugs, and similar water transportation equipment. - Any single purpose agricultural or horticultural structure.

-c.
-Any tree or vine bearing fruits or nuts.
+- Vessels, barges, tugs, and similar water transportation equipment. - Any single purpose agricultural or horticultural structure. - c.
+Any tree or vine bearing fruits or nuts. - d.
+Qualified small electric meter and qualified smart electric grid system (defined later) placed in service on or after October 3, 2008.

 - a.
-Certain improvements made directly to land or added to it (such as shrubbery, fences, roads, sidewalks, and bridges). - Any retail motor fuels outlet (defined later), such as a convenience store. - c.
+Certain improvements made directly to land or added to it (such as shrubbery, fences, roads, sidewalks, and bridges). - b.
+Any retail motor fuels outlet (defined later), such as a convenience store. - c.
 Any municipal wastewater treatment plant. - d.
-Any qualified leasehold improvement property (defined later) placed in service before January 1, 2008. - e.
-Any qualified restaurant property (defined later) placed in service before January 1, 2008. - Initial clearing and grading land improvements for gas utility property. - g.
+Any qualified leasehold improvement property (defined later) placed in service before January 1, 2010. - e.
+Any qualified restaurant property (defined later) placed in service before January 1, 2010. - Initial clearing and grading land improvements for gas utility property. - g.
 Electric transmission property (that is section 1245 property) used in the transmission at 69 or more kilovolts of electricity placed in service after April 11, 2005.
 See Natural gas gathering line, natural gas distribution line, and electric transmission property, later. - h.
 Any natural gas distribution line placed in service after April 11, 2005.
 See Natural gas gathering line, natural gas distribution line, and electric transmission property, later.